Koredotcom/docs/docs/xo/app-settings/generative-ai-tools/prompts-and-requests-library.md

 5. In the Request section, you can either create a request from scratch or import the existing prompt from the Library to modify as needed.
     ![alt_text](images/prl(9).png  )
     1. To import an existing prompt, do the following:
         1. Click **Import from Prompts and Requests Library**.
-All the prompts related to the pre-built LLM are displayed without integrating them.
-In the case of custom prompts, all the added prompts are displayed.
+All the newly added/custom prompts and prompts related to the pre-built LLM are displayed without integrating them.

             <img src="../images/import-from-library.gif" alt="Import from Prompts and Requests Library" title="Import from Prompts and Requests Library" style="border: 1px solid gray; zoom:70%;">

-        2. Select the **Feature** from the dropdown menu, select the **Model**, and select the **Prompt** (in case of custom prompts only) from the dropdown menu.
+        2. Select the **Feature** from the dropdown menu, select the **Model**, and select the **Prompt** from the dropdown menu.
 Hover over and click Preview Prompt to view the prompt before importing.

         !!! note